 Entrepreneurs (including legal entities) may receive a special tax payment extension for income tax, corporate tax, sales tax (BTW) and payroll tax.
 Besides it is possible to apply for payment extension for several other taxes and duties, such as: excise duty, landlord levy, environmental taxes, insurance tax and betting and lottery tax.
 The conditions for applying for deferral of payment have been relaxed due to the corona crisis.

 Any entrepreneur who has run into financial problems as a result of the corona crisis is eligible for deferral of his tax debt.
 Postponement can be requested after a tax return has been filed and a (supplementary) assessment has been received.
-An entrepreneur can submit the request for deferment of payment by filling out an online form or sending a letter to:

-Source: Online application for deferral of payment (Dutch only) | Publication date: March 29th, 2020
+Source: Corona crisis: tax payment extension ad repayments | Online application for deferral of payment (Dutch only) | Tax interest (Dutch only) | Publication date: 29 March 2020